WScore/Validator/README.md

 A validation component for,

+- a single value as well as arrays,
+- nested form inputs,
-- nested and/or one-to-many forms,
+- one-to-many form inputs, and
-- good multi-byte support (i.e. Japanese),
+- multi-byte support (i.e. Japanese),

 ### License